MirakelX/mirakel-android/README.md

 [Here is the .apk](https://azapps.de/other/mirakel/Mirakel.apk)

-This is the current Version.
+This is the not the very latest Version.
+The apk is builded when we add some features or remove some bugs.
 This is experimental Software!
 Be careful.

 **Please report Bugs!**